deeprest/sagaGitlabMirror/DEV.md

 # Issues
-VERIFY confirm that Teams are set for all characters.
+VERIFY confirm that Teams are set for all relevent entities.

 ### Needs Fix
 FIX gamepad: when not aiming, default aim direction.